Each c() call copies the entire existing vector

 9.4.2 Pre-allocation vs. growing

-The c() loop from the quadratic example above is not just slow in time; it is also wasteful in memory.
-Each iteration allocates a new vector of size i, copies the old data, and discards the old allocation.
-The total memory allocated across all iterations is 1 + 2 + 3 + … + n = O(n²), even though the final result uses only O(n) space.
+The c() loop from the quadratic example above is slow in time and wasteful in memory.
+Each iteration allocates a new vector of size i, copies the old data, and discards the old allocation, so the total memory allocated across all iterations is 1 + 2 + 3 + … + n = O(n²), even though the final result uses only O(n) space.

 Pre-allocation fixes both problems: